joinpursuit/AC_4_Web/units/fundamentals/lessons/arrays/arrays_101.md

 * Know how to add and remove elements in an array.
 ** push, pop, unshift, and shift
 * Know basic built-in array methods.
+* Know what a multidimensional array is and how to index / key into it.

 ## Lesson